Braves vs. Mariners Player Props Betting Odds

 Kelenic Stats

-- Jarred Kelenic has 12 doubles, a triple, eight home runs, 12 walks and 21 RBI (43 total hits).
-He has swiped six bases.
+- Jarred Kelenic has 45 hits with 12 doubles, a triple, eight home runs, 12 walks and 21 RBI.
+He's also stolen six bases.

-- Kelenic enters this game looking to extend his two-game hit streak.
-In his last five games he is batting .235 with a double, two walks and an RBI.
+- Kelenic has picked up a hit in three games in a row.
+During his last five outings he is hitting .286 with a double, two walks and an RBI.

 Kelenic Recent Games